-Fujifilm X-E3 versus Fujifilm X-T20
+Fujifilm X-E3 vs X-T20

 The Fujifilm X-E3 and the Fujifilm X-T20 are two digital cameras that were officially introduced, respectively, in September 2017 and January 2017.
 Both the X-E3 and the X-T20 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is notably larger (9 percent) than the Fujifilm X-E3.
 Moreover, the X-T20 is markedly heavier (14 percent) than the X-E3.
 In this context, it is worth noting that neither the X-E3 nor the X-T20 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|Fujifilm X-E3 (⇒ rgt)||121 mm||74 mm||43 mm||337 g||350||no||2017||899||latest||check|
+|Fujifilm X-E3»||121 mm||74 mm||43 mm||337 g||350||n||Sep 2017||899||Fujifilm X-E3|

-|Fujifilm X-T20 (⇒ lft)||118 mm||83 mm||41 mm||383 g||350||no||2017||899||latest||check|
+|Fujifilm X-T20«||118 mm||83 mm||41 mm||383 g||350||n||Jan 2017||899||Fujifilm X-T20|

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+Any camera decision will obviously take relative prices into account.
+The retail prices at the time of the camera’s release place the model in the market relative to other models in the producer’s line-up and the competition.
 The two cameras under review were launched at the same price and fall into the same market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color-depth than smaller pixel-units in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.5.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.